Fudan-iGEM/2025-wiki/pages/education.md

 ### Activity 1.
 Picture Book Relay

-Date: From May to June，2025
+Date: From May to June, 2025

 People: Huizhen Du